 Cash Loans: An Unsuspected Eco Culprit

 The digitalization of cash loan services has the potential to mitigate some of these issues.
 However, the energy consumption associated with data centers that host these digital platforms introduces another layer of environmental concern.
-Although transitioning to can reduce paper use and physical office space, it raises questions about the sustainability of the supporting these services.
+Although transitioning to online services can reduce paper use and physical office space, it raises questions about the sustainability of the digital infrastructure supporting these services.

 From Paper Trails to Carbon Footprints